 - Triple Science – for those who have achieved above expected levels at the end of Key stage 3

 Sex and Relationship Education, Drugs awareness is delivered through the Social Sciences and Science Curriculum, with outside speakers delivering sessions to all year groups.
 Careers is delivered whole school through the form tutor program, assemblies, outside speakers and agencies as well as within all subject areas as part of their programmes of study and/or Schemes of work.

 Social, Moral, Spiritual and Cultural development of students (SMSC) is a joint responsibility of all staff in school, including the teaching staff and pastoral team.

-At Key stage 5 the following Level 3 courses are offered (A levels and equivalents)
+At Key stage 5 the following Level 3 courses are offered (A levels, Applied General and Technical qualifications)

-English Literature/Language, English Literature, Business, History, ICT, Sociology, Health and Social Care, Sport, Philosophy and Ethics, Media Studies, Maths, Music technology and Music, , Art and Design, Photography, Food Technology, Science, Performing Arts, Dance, Textiles Psychology, Geography, Engineering Design and Technology, Law and Travel and Tourism
+English Literature/Language, English Literature, Business, History, ICT, Sociology, Health and Social Care, Sport, Philosophy and Ethics, Media Studies, Maths, Core Maths, Music technology and Music, Art and Design, Photography, Food Technology and Catering, Science, Performing Arts, Dance, Textiles, Psychology, Geography, Engineering Design and Technology, Law and Forensic Science

-Level 2 courses offered in the Sixth form (GCSE and Equivalents): NVQ Engineering, ICT, English and Maths
+Level 2 courses offered in the Sixth form (GCSE and Equivalents): NVQ Engineering, English and Maths

 Additionally for Sports Level 3, the Football Academy is also offered

-Any complaints about the Curriculum provided by the School should be addressed in the first instance to the Deputy Head – Curriculum.
-If the complaints cannot be resolved, the complainant should next approach the Head teacher and then the Governors’ Improvement Committee .
+Any complaints about the Curriculum provided by the School should be addressed in the first instance to the Assistant Head – Curriculum.
+If the complaints cannot be resolved, the complainant should next approach the Head teacher and then the Governors’ Improvement Committee.
 There is a further right of appeal to an Appeals Committee of Governors, then to the Ombudsman and, if necessary, to the Secretary of State for Education.